Master of Public Administration

 • Personal Statement Required.
 Applicants must submit a brief statement of their professional goals and academic interests.

-• Nondegree Applicants Nondegree applicants must submit an official transcript from their baccalaureate institution, resume, writing sample, three letters of recommendation, and a letter stating which courses they would like to take and why they feel nondegree admission would be beneficial.
+• Nondegree Applicants Nondegree applicants must submit an official transcript from their baccalaureate institution, resume, and a letter stating which courses they would like to take and why they feel nondegree admission would be beneficial.

 Degree Requirements